pachico/maxmind-minfraud-chargeback/README.md

 # pachico/maxmind-minfraud-chargeback

-This is a client for (MaxMind's minFraud Chargeback Web Service Api)[http://dev.maxmind.com/minfraud/chargeback/].
+This is a client for [MaxMind's minFraud Chargeback Web Service Api](http://dev.maxmind.com/minfraud/chargeback/).

 This is NOT an official implementation, although it was written following official documentation.

 ## Install